Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 ## The-Scope-Plane

 * Responsive Design - Site should be fully functional on all devices from 320px up
-* Ham burger menu for mobile devices
+* Hamburger menu for mobile devices
 * Ability to perform CRUD functionality on Menus and Bookings
 * Restricted role based features
-* Home page with resturant information
+* Home page with restaurant information

 ## The-Structure-Plane